dennis20413/Information-system/week 16 VPN.md

 ## Conclusion 🏁
 A VPN is an essential tool in today\u2019s digital world.
 Whether you want to secure your data, access restricted content, or maintain online privacy, a reliable VPN can make a significant difference.
 Invest in one today and surf the web securely! 🌍🔒

+---

-The following are examples of using a VPN, using TunnelBear as an example.
+## The following are examples of using a VPN with TunnelBear

 ![image](https://github.com/user-attachments/assets/e10c0ede-f12d-43f0-a3c6-97e08ae87011)